kazssym/bitbucket-api-client.java/bitbucket-api-client-webapp/README.md

-This file documents the `bitbucket-api-client-example` project.
+This file documents the `bitbucket-api-client-webapp` project.

 # Description

-This project builds an example web application of the Bitbucket API Client Library for Java.
+This project builds an example web application using the Bitbucket API Client Library.